 FHA Loan Limits in Illinois

-The maximum loan limit in Illinois is adjusted every year and the baseline limit for 2019 is currently $314,827.
+The maximum loan limit in Illinois is adjusted every year and the baseline limit for 2022 is currently $420,680.
 However, the amount is adjusted depending on the location you decide to buy a house.
-For example, in Dupage the maximum loan limit is slightly higher at $368,000.
-Check the link below to see a full list of Illinois FHA loan limits for 2019.
+Check the link below to see a full list of Illinois FHA loan limits for 2022.

 Are You Eligible for an FHA Loan in IL?